Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Results -- classification

 \subsection{Polyurethane foams set -- classification results}

 In order to pose a bigger challenge, we tested the Robotiq 2F-85, OnRobot RG6, and the Barrett hand on the set of 20 polyurethane foams (Section~\ref{sec:foams} and Fig.~\ref{fig:all_foams}).
 Note that this is a highly challenging dataset, impossible for humans to classify correctly.
-The results are summarized in Fig.~\ref{fig:class_foams}.
-There are now bigger differences between the classifiers, k-NN lagging behind SVM and LSTM.
-SVM performs best for the Robotiq 2F-85 gripper (around 70\% accuracy) and the Barrett Hand (95\%; 90\% with LSTM).
-OnRobot RG6 achieves best accuracy (around 75\%) with LSTM.
+The results are summarized in Fig.~\ref{fig:merged_classification}, bottom.
+The best results were achieved by the Barrett Hand (between 94\% and 99\% for different actions with the SVM and LSTM classifiers), followed by OnRobot RG6 (over 75\% with LSTM) and Robotiq 2F-85 gripper (between 68\% and 77\% across gripping speeds with SVM classifier). $k$-NN is lagging behind SVM and LSTM.